wirl-ice/SigLib/Sphinx/project.rst

 *Note* that these are mutually exclusive options - sum of **Input** options must = 1

 * path = 1 for scan a certain path and operate on all files within; 0 otherwise
-* file = 1 for run process on a certain file, which is passed as a command line argument (note this enables parallelized code); 0 otherwise
+* file = 1 for run process on a certain file, which is passed as a command line argument (note this enables parallelized code), 0 otherwise
-* scanFor = a file pattern to search for (eg. *.zip)  - use when path=1
+* scanFor = a file pattern to search for (eg. *.zip, *.csv, or *.txt), use when path is 1

 **Process**